 Smoking is forbidden in the main area of the stadium and the smoking rooms are nicely sealed off from the main sections.
 The smell of cigarette smoke never intrudes in the internal or external concourses.

 The presence of the Olympic stadium cannot be overstated.
 It is really noticeable from most places outside of the stadium.
-The stadium is also very close to the Han and a feeder river.
+The stadium is also very close to the Han River.

 So much more could have been done to take advantage of the location of the stadium.
 Talks with LG and Doosan have been underway for years to build a new stadium, but there has yet to be any commitment made.
 For now, this is a great place to go and see baseball.